svahsek/bca/Semester-2/block-1/block1.md

 **1.10 LINK AND RUN THE C PROGRAM**

-> After compilation, the next step is linking the program.
-Compilation
-> produces a file with an extension **.obj**.
-Now this **.obj** file
-> cannot be executed since it contains calls to functions defined in the
-> standard library (header files) of C language.
-These functions have to
-> be linked with the code you wrote.
-C comes with a standard library
-> that provides functions that perform most commonly needed tasks.
-When
-> you call a function that is not the part of the program you wrote, C
-> remembers its name.
-Later the linker combines the code you wrote with
-> the object code already found in the standard library.
-This process is
-> called *linking.* In other words, Linker is a program that links
-> separately compiled functions together into one program.
-It combines
-> the functions in the standard C library with the code that you wrote.
-> The output of the linker in an executable program i.e., a file with an
-> extension ***.exe***.
+After compilation, the next step is linking the program.
+Compilation produces a file with an extension **.obj**.
+Now this **.obj** file cannot be executed since it contains calls to functions defined in the standard library (header files) of the C language.
+These functions have to be linked with the code you wrote.
+C comes with a standard library that provides functions that perform most commonly needed tasks.
+When you call a function that is not part of the program you wrote, C remembers its name.
+Later, the linker combines the code you wrote with the object code already found in the standard library.
+This process is called *linking.* In other words, a linker is a program that links separately compiled functions together into one program.
+It combines the functions in the standard C library with the code that you wrote.
+The output of the linker is an executable program, i.e., a file with an extension ***.exe***.

 ## 1.10.1 Run the C Program Through the Menu